KxSystems/docs/docs/wp/disaster-floods/index.md

 "05"    | `05050000`05290000`05291000                                 ..
 "06"    | `06334500`06354881`06355500`06356500`06357800`06359500`06360..
 ```
 This characteristic of the site ID numbering is then applied in order to extract the upstream features.
-Only the first upstream value of each stream site was obtained as this is the most influencial upstream information affecting the results.
+Only the first upstream value of each stream site was obtained as this is the most influential upstream information affecting the results.

 ```q
 // Calculate value of lagged features